Chrisjhorn/terminusDB/tutorials/tutorial2/README.md

 * Inserting the new documents into TerminusDB
 * Examining the documents, and cleaning up any rogue data

-I've noticed that the .html file here is not a completely faithful capture of what the Jupyter Notebook displays,  and has some formatting issues.
-It was created using the `download` converter in the Notebook.
-I'll have to go in manually and clean up the generated .html,  I'll do this when I get a few minutes..
-Apologies.

 Please let me know of any issues with the tutorial code!..
 You can reach me on the TerminusDB discord server.